 There are close to 160,000 motor vehicles registered in Beaver County, Pennsylvania and owners rely on those vehicles for transportation to work, driving children to school and activities, trips to the grocery store, and anywhere else they need to go.
 When drivers’ licenses are suspended by the Department of Transportation for various reasons, drivers and people who depend on them for rides are put in a difficult situation.
-Sometimes people unknowingly drive on a suspended license and other times people know their licenses are suspended, but take the risk of getting caught and continue to drive anyway.
+Sometimes people unknowingly driving on a suspended license and other times people know their licenses are suspended, but take the risk of getting caught and continue to drive anyway.

-Depending on the circumstances, when Pennsylvania residents are caught driving on a suspended license, they could be subject to fines, additional license suspensions, and jail time. driving under license suspension attorneys know that the consequences of driving on a suspended license can be very serious and it is important for defendants to have skilled legal representation to protect their rights and interests.
+Depending on the circumstances, when Pennsylvania residents are caught driving on a suspended license, they could be subject to fines, additional license suspensions, and jail time. driving under license suspension attorneys knows that the consequences of driving on a suspended license can be very serious and it is important for defendants to have skilled legal representation to protect their rights and interests.